bcknr/rlandfire/README.md

 # rlandfire
+An R package for working with [LANDFIRE](https://landfire.gov/) data.

+## `landfireAPI`
-An R interface to call the LANDFIRE Product Services (LFPS) API and download LANDFIRE data products with a user specified resolution and projection.
+Call the LANDFIRE Product Services (LFPS) API and download LANDFIRE data products with a user specified resolution and projection.